 Further information about the scheme and how to make an application is available here.

-  The Limerick History Research Seminar Series, which is organised annually by the Departments of History at Mary Immaculate College and the University of Limerick, is hosted by UL in 2022–2023.
+The Limerick History Research Seminar Series, which is organised annually by the Departments of History at Mary Immaculate College and the University of Limerick, takes place this year at MIC.

 Postgraduate Research Student Profile

 Supernatural Remembrance and Practices of the Irish Revolution

 This project investigates the supernatural beliefs, practices, and anomalous experiences of Irish Revolutionaries during the period of 1916-1923.
 Along with providing a broad overview of their phenomenological characteristics, this project aims to determine the impact that supernatural beliefs, practices, and anomalies had on the way the revolution was fought and how it was remembered in the decades afterwards.

 Over the past 4 years, this project has identified and tabulated more than 4000 supernatural memorates from military archives, folklore archives, and memoirs.
 This data suggests that the supernatural side of the Irish revolution was far more diverse and impactful than has previously been supposed and that it merits further research.
 This study also contends that the supernatural shaped how the Irish Revolution was remembered and experienced, and furthermore, that these supernatural remembrances and experiences were often catalysed by trauma and had a significant and formative presence in Irish Republican ideology.

 Comparing centralised and regional policing: maintaining order in times of political agitation in France, England and Ireland (1880-1914)

 Supervisor: Dr Brian Hughes, Dr Richard McMahon